Frank Van Laecke

 In 2006 Van Laecke directed Vanessa Van Durmes in her autobiographical monologue Kijk mama, ik dans (Look Mummy, I’m Dancing) in a co-production between Van Durmes’s company Swan Lake, the Théâtre de la Ville in Paris, and La Rose des Vents in Villeneuve d’Ascq.
 In 2007 the French version, Regarde mamam, je danse, opened at the Théâtre de la Ville in Paris.
 The production still tours to great critical and public acclaim with performances in Australia, France, Canada, and the United Kingdom.

 In the fall of 2010, Van Laecke directed Aida for NTGent.
 In February 2011 Van Laecke directed Terence McNally’s Masterclass with Pia Douwes as Maria Callas.
-This production not only earned unanimous praise from reviewers, but was nominated for the prestigious Nederlandse Toneel Publieksprijs (Dutch Audience Drama Award) and was selected for the Nederlands Theater Festival.
+This production not only earned unanimous praise from reviewers but was also nominated for the prestigious Nederlandse Toneel Publieksprijs (Dutch Audience Drama Award) and was selected for the Nederlands Theater Festival.

 Also in 2010, Van Laecke directed with Alain Platel the international sensation Gardenia, which premiered at the Avignon Festival.
 This unforgettable collaboration with the internationally acclaimed Belgian company Les Ballets C dela B won international praise after it opened at the Avignon festival and toured internationally for the next two years.
 In 2012 it was nominated in Britain for the prestigious Lawrence Olivier Award.

 In 2013 Frank directed The Wizard of Oz in Belgium and Baantjer in The Netherlands.
 He also directed Peter Grimes in Germany, which received fantastic reviews.